decentralized-identity/sidetree/docs/protocol.md

 ### Sidetree Operation Hashes

 An _operation hash_ is the hash of the _encoded payload_ of a Sidetree operation request.
 The exact request schema for all operations are defined in [Sidetree REST API](#sidetree-rest-api) section.
-With the exception of the create operation, each operation must reference the previous operation using the _operation hash_, forming a chain of change history.

 ## Sidetree DID and Original DID Document
 A Sidetree DID is intentionally the hash of the encoded DID Document given as the create operation payload (_original DID Document_), prefixed by the Sidetree method name.
 Given how _operation hash_ is computed, A DID is also the operation hash of the initial create operation.